GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

       - 1 byte (0 - 59)
       - 1 byte (0 - 60)

 Write a parser ``UTCTime`` that produces a structure with these fields with the given value constraints.
-The order of columns in the table is the order the fields should be parsed, and the year should be parsed in big-endian order.
+The order of columns in the table is the order the fields should be parsed and the year should be parsed in big-endian order.

 .. dropdown:: Hint
     :color: info